 - Temporary solution for parents: Guardianships allow the child’s parents time to improve their situation and prepare to take over parenting when they are ready.
 This is often a voluntary, temporary solution for struggling parents who wish to keep their parental rights intact.

-If you are considering petitioning the court for legal custody of a child you care about, the first step in the process is to contact a Kansas or Missouri guardianship attorney.
+If you are considering applying for legal guardianship of a child you care about, the first step in the process is to contact attorney Kevin Kenney.
 It is important to work with an experienced attorney throughout this process to ensure you are complying with all state laws and completing the necessary steps based on your individual circumstances.

-Kevin Kenney has completed hundreds of guardianships in Missouri and Kansas and is very familiar with the laws and procedures necessary to establish a legal guardian in each of these states.
+Kevin Kenney has completed hundreds of child guardianships in Kansas and Missouri and is very familiar with the laws and procedures necessary to establish a legal guardianship in each of these states.
 He can help you complete all steps of the legal guardianship process, from filing the petition with the court, to completing the necessary legal paperwork, to extending or terminating the guardianship and more.

-To discuss your individual circumstances and your options for establishing guardianship in Kansas City, contact Kevin today to schedule a consultation.
+To discuss your individual circumstances and your options for getting guardianship of a child in Missouri or Kansas, please contact Kevin today to schedule a consultation.